Lcfvs/easy-require/readme.md

 Do I rewrite my dependencies urls in my minified modules ?
 ---------------------------------------------------------

 No!
-The internal dependency url resolution is based on the easy-require extension.
+The internal dependency url resolution is based on the easy-require directory & extension.

 For an "example" module :